Whay are we here?

 Armed conflict| Mental Healthcare

-MSF’s mental health programmes in Hebron, Nablus and Qalqilya governorates, and East Jerusalem, provided psychological and social support to victims of political violence.
-In 2015, MSF carried out 5,522 individual and group consultations, more than 50 per cent of which were in Hebron (2,959).
+MSF runs mental health programmes in Hebron, Nablus, Qalqilya, Bethlehem and Ramallah governorates offering psychological and social support to victims of political violence.
+In 2016, 4,141 new patients benefited from individual and group mental health sessions, over 70 per cent of which were in Hebron (3,002).

-In 2015, MSF commemorated 10 years of working in Nablus with a series of events to highlight the importance of mental health services in Palestine, including a public debate, an interactive play, three comic strips telling the personal stories of some of MSF’s patients and a conference on psychological care.
+The team marked 20 years of working in Hebron with a series of public events to highlight the importance of mental health services in Palestine, including multimedia activities and plays, and presentations of personal stories by patients.

 Complex cases that cannot be handled in Gaza are referred to MSF’s reconstructive surgery hospital in Jordan.
-However, the administrative component of referrals caused delays and only six out of 67 patients were successfully referred in 2015.
+However, due to administrative delays, only nine out of 77 patients were successfully referred in 2016.

 No. staff in 2016: 125 | Expenditure: €6.0 million | Year MSF first worked in the country: 1989 | msf.org/palestine